Pas0412/MO50A22/README.md

 ### change the url for server
 modify the baseURL in the file src/utils/const/const.js to access the server
+### configure the id for canteen
+modify the constant cantineID in the src/utils/const/const.js

 ### install all the necessary modules
 ```